tarun-chakravarthy/Catalyst-IT/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## User Stories

+User is able to see the git-hub details of the Catalyst-IT company such as:
+- Company name
+- Git-user Avatar
+- Location of the Company
+- Description of the company
+- Number of Public Repositories
+- Git-hub Link
+- Blog Link

+User is able to filter the Repository table with multiple options in Repositories page, such as:
+- Forked
+- Not-forked
+- All
+- Name, Created Time, and Updated Time (Sorting with ASC and DSC)